ICC Men’s T20 World Cup 2022: Jasprit Bumrah ruled out of tournament, confirm BCCI

 “The BCCI Medical team has ruled out Team India fast bowler Bumrah from the ICC Men’s T20 World Cup squad.
 The decision was taken following a detailed assessment and in consultation with the specialists,” the board said in a statement.

+The BCCI said in the statement that they will be naming a replacement for Jasprit Bumrah in the squad for the marquee tournament soon.

 Bumrah, was initially ruled out from the ongoing 3-match T20I series against South Africa due to a back injury.
-The BCCI said in the statement that they will be naming a replacement for Jasprit Bumrah in the squad for the marquee tournament soon.
+Mohammed Siraj was named as replacement.

+Bumrah missed the Asia Cup recently but was named in the World Cup squad, then also in the three-match T20I series for Australia.
+He played two matches in that bilateral affair after missing the opener.
+Against South Africa, he was named in the original squad too but the BCCI, ahead of the T20 opener, said: “Jasprit Bumrah complained of back pain during India’s practice session on Tuesday.
+The BCCI medical team assessed him.
+He is ruled out of the first #INDvSA T20I.”

 (More to follow)